colbyhall/objective-zig-gen/README.md

-# Zig Objective-C Generator (zigobjcgen)
+# Zig Objective-C Generator (objective-zig-gen)

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

-`zigobjcgen` is a work-in-progress tool for generating Objective-C bindings from Zig.
+`objective-zig-gen` is a work-in-progress tool for generating Objective-C bindings from Zig.
 This project aims to streamline the process of integrating Objective-C code with Zig, providing developers with a seamless way to interact with Objective-C APIs from Zig projects.

 ## Goals